solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

     xdsBindAddr: 127.0.0.1:9999
 {{< /highlight >}}

-The address 127.0.0.1 binds all incoming connections to Gloo Edge to localhost.
-This ensures that only the envoy sidecar can connect to the Gloo Edge, but not any other malicious sources.
+The address 127.0.0.1 binds all incoming connections to Gloo Gateway to localhost.
+This ensures that only the envoy sidecar can connect to the Gloo Gateway, but not any other malicious sources.

-The Gloo Edge Settings CR gets picked up automatically within ~5 seconds, so there’s no need to restart the Gloo Edge pod.
+The Gloo Gateway Settings CR gets picked up automatically within ~5 seconds, so there’s no need to restart the Gloo Gateway pod.

 ### Changes to the xDS clients

 #### Gateway-Proxy

-The gateway-proxy pod is changed so that Envoy will initialize the connection to Gloo Edge using TLS.
+The gateway-proxy pod is changed so that Envoy will initialize the connection to Gloo Gateway using TLS.

 The configmap has the following change: